alphagov/pay-pagerduty/README.md

 Do a dry run:

 ```
-$ bundle exec ./bin/schedule -n
+bundle exec ./bin/schedule -n
 ```

+If this fails with a message like `find_user_id': Can't find user 'John Smith' (RuntimeError)`, you'll need to check your `schedules.csv`; it's likely that their name appears slightly differently there (e.g. 'Johnny Smith', or 'John smith'). *You'll need to update the name in your `rota.csv` to match what's in `schedules.csv`, not the other way around, as this is how the user will be matched in PagerDuty.*

-This will work through each schedule listed in `schedules.csv` and for each one:
+Once the names are all fixed up, the above `exec` command will work through each schedule listed in `schedules.csv` and for each one:

 - Fetch the schedule from PagerDuty, covering the date range of the entries in `rota.csv`
 - Check that the actual schedule matches `rota.csv`